The Cancer Alliance aims to reduce variation across Humber and North Yorkshire by:

-Each of Humber and North Yorkshire Cancer Alliance’s Clinical Delivery Groups (CDGs) provides an opportunity for clinical leaders to discuss best practice, share challenges, and reduce variation in practice.
+Each of our Clinical Delivery Groups (CDGs) provides an opportunity for clinical leaders to discuss best practice, share challenges, and reduce variation in practice.

 Faster Diagnostic Standard (FDS)

-The Alliance is supporting the implementation of a new Faster Diagnostic Standard (FDS).
-The FDS was introduced by NHS England and NHS Improvement to help facilitate a patient-centred flexible and rapid approach to cancer diagnosis/non diagnosis.
+The Cancer Alliance is supporting the implementation of a new Faster Diagnostic Standard (FDS).
+The FDS was introduced by NHS England and NHS Improvement to help facilitate a patient-centred flexible and rapid approach to cancer diagnosis/non-diagnosis.

-The FDS aims to ensure at least 75% (national standard) of patients who are referred for the investigation of suspected cancer find out, within 28 days, if they do or do not have a cancer diagnosis.
+The FDS aims to ensure at least 75% (the national standard) of patients who are referred for the investigation of suspected cancer find out, within 28 days, if they do or do not have a cancer diagnosis.

-Clinically endorsed timed pathway guides are being used to implement FDS across all cancer pathways which will have the following benefits for patients, clinical and wider systems:
+Clinically endorsed timed pathway guides are being used to implement FDS across all cancer pathways, which has benefits for the groups below.

 – Empowerment from information about the diagnostic process provided at point of referral